nienfba/blog/README.md

 ## Download and Installation

-To begin using this blog system, choose one of the following options to get started:
+To begin using this blog system :
-* Clone the repo : `git clone https://github.com/nienfba/blog.git`
+* Clone the repo : `git clone https://github.com/nienfba/blog.git` or download it !
-* Install dependencies via npm (JS dependencies for frontEnd and BackEnd.
-Install NodeJs for use npm on command line !): `npm install`
+* Create Database `blog` and import `sql/blog.sql`
-* Create Database Blog and import sql/Blog.sql
+* Configure file config/config.php.dist and rename to config.php

 ## Usage Admin